 Have A Routine But Be Flexible

-Routines can be important for children.
-When you get divorced, there’s a good chance that their normal routine has been completely disturbed.
-When you co-parent, it can be helpful to work together with your ex and children to create a new routine that everyone can follow and count on.
-This could include establishing a calendar, so the children know who they’re spending time with on what day, or even creating set times that your whole family spends together.
+Having a routine is important when parenting children.
+When you get divorced, there is a good chance that their normal routine has been completely disturbed.
+When you co-parent, it can be helpful to work together with your co-parent and children to create a new routine that everyone can follow and count on.
+This could include establishing a calendar, so the children know which parent they’re spending time with on what day, or even creating set times that your whole family spends together.

-Once you’re divorced, you may wish that you didn’t have to have any type of communication with your ex, but that’s not possible with co-parenting.
-You will be most successful in your efforts if you keep the lines of communication open.
+Once you’re divorced, you may wish that you didn’t have to have any type of communication with your ex, but that is not possible with co-parenting.
+You will be most successful in your efforts if you keep the lines of communication between parents open.

 Don’t Speak Negatively About Your Ex In Front Of Your Kids

-This is a good tip for any divorced couple, whether you’re co-parenting together or not.
-Do your best to avoid talking bad about your ex in front of your children.
-While you may have had negative experiences with them, you don’t want to put your personal experience on to your children.
+This is a good tip for any divorced couple, whether you’re parenting together or not.
+Do your best to avoid talking bad about your children's other parent in front of your children.
+While you may have had negative experiences with them, you don’t want to put your personal experience with your co-parent on to your children.

 Just because you and your ex are working together to make things easier on your children does not mean that the kids are in control.
 It can be easy if you’re not careful, for the power to begin shifting to the child.
-Yes, it can be important to allow them to weigh in on some decisions, but remember that you and your ex are the parents.
-There are decisions that the two of you will need to make together, and possibly with new stepparents, which your children don’t need to be included in.
+Yes, it is important to allow them to weigh in on some decisions, but remember that you and your ex are the parents.
+There are parenting decisions that the two of you will need to make together, and possibly with new step-parents, which your children don’t need to be included in.

 Find A Support System

-Parenting can be hard.
-Marriage can be hard.
-And divorce can be hard.
+Parenting is hard.
+Marriage is hard.
+And divorce is hard.
 Having a support system to turn to can have a positive impact on your life.
 This may be friends and family that can help encourage you, motivate you, and comfort you as you transition from your past relationship into divorce and co-parenting.

-Previous ArticleParenting Teenagers: Tips To Help Through The Teen Years
+Previous ArticleParenting Teenagers: Advice To Help Through The Teen Years

 Learn MoreWhat Is Online Therapy?
 About Online Counseling